mlesniew/elicznik/README.md

-This project is based on the excellent [tauron-elicznik-scrapper](https://github.com/MichalZaniewicz/tauron-elicznik-scraper) project by [@Michał Zaniewicz](https://github.com/MichalZaniewicz), but there are several other available out there.
+This project is based on the excellent [tauron-elicznik-scrapper](https://github.com/MichalZaniewicz/tauron-elicznik-scraper) project by [Michał Zaniewicz](https://github.com/MichalZaniewicz), but there are several other available out there.

 Among the other [similar eLicznik projects on GitHub](https://github.com/search?q=elicznik) there's one especially worth checking out: